Oasis Design logo You are here: Home > Ecological systems design > Consulting

 Job selection filter

-1. Do I believe in the project?
-Is it part of the solution, not part of the problem?
+1. Is the project part of the solution?
+Is it high leverage for good?
 Does it fit with our highest purpose?

-2. Are my particular skills the best fit to the job?
-If it seems possible any one else could do the job better, I will defer to them.
+2. Are our particular skills the best fit to the job?
+If it seems possible any other entity could do the job better, we will defer to them.
+(We=Art Ludwig, lead designer, and our guild of experts brought in project by project.Art Ludwig's bio)

 3. Is the project a good testing ground for new designs?
-Virtually every job I take involves some improvement to the state of the art.
+Does it help blaze a pathway that others can follow?
+Virtually every job I take involves some advance to the state of the art.
 The ideal client is enthusiastic about supporting this.
-Note: I approach innovation conservatively.
-I grow designs out incrementally, so the probability of success is high.
-Generally I get results equal or superior to common practice from designs which have some aspect that has never been tried before (examples).
+Note: We approach innovation conservatively and incrementally, so the probability of success is high.
+Generally we get results equal or superior to common practice from designs which have some aspect that has never been tried before (example: Eco village house).
+On the other hand, it is always more work to set up a new system than fit into an existing one, and the risk that it won't work as hoped is greater, also.

 4. Is the project likely to be successful?
-Is there an appropriate budget (not to high, not to low), adequate support, a feasible time line?
-Will I have enough time to see it through to completion?
+Is there an appropriate budget (not too high, not too low), adequate support, a feasible time line?
+Will we have enough time to see it through to completion?

-5. Would I enjoy the work conditions and the people involved?
-Am I likely to have good relations and communication with the client and co-workers?
-If leaving my canyon is a necessary to do the work, a beautiful environment, after hours nature play and dancing opportunities up the odds I'll do it.
+5. Would we enjoy and learn from the work and the people?
+Am we likely to have good relations and communication with the client and co-workers?

 See also: